abid-glitch/Mooodiffyy/README.md

 # Moodify
-A music webapp that sees you, understands you.

-By Estelle and Junior
+A web-based application to detect mood and generate a Spotify list

 **Video Demo**:https://youtu.be/iXTTnEAbFfY
 **Link to Project**: <a href="https://music-moodify.herokuapp.com/">here</a>